- Where are the magazines and/or journals located?

 Most magazines and journals are located on the North third floor.
 (Come up to the second floor and walk past the new book display to the stairs.)
 The most current issues located in the glassed room, while the older issues are bound together and located on shelves.
 Some magazines and journals, often those dealing with teaching are located in the TMC, which is on the first floor.
 Please consult the journals list on the myRedDragon library tab to determine the location of a specific journal or magazine.

-Borrowing Information is availible on the library's borrowing policy page.
+Borrowing Information is available on the library's borrowing policy page.
 Borrowing privileges are extended to the following:

 - Students/faculty/staff/emeritus faculty of SUNY Cortland -- SUNYCard required.